Kaifeng Jews: Assessments

 To survey the predicament of Jews in much of the rest of the world is to marvel at what the Kaifeng community escaped.
 In China, Jews were not subjected to violence and persecution, not demonized as God killers.
 Their synagogues were not invaded by conversionary harangues.
 They were not physically segregated from non-Jews nor forced to wear humiliating forms of identification on their dress.
 They were not forced into the most despised and vulnerable occupations, not stigmatized as grasping and vindictive, and portrayed neither as predatory monsters nor pathetic victims.
 (Note: "The Chinese Jews had not undergone the many centuries of suffering that European Jews had endured under Christianity, nor had they experienced the second-class citizenship of Jews in Muslim countries.
 Instead, for nearly a millennium they existed in an atmosphere of tolerance, indeed of complete acceptance, and they not only maintained a traditional Jewish life but adapted to a Chinese one as well."; "the Jews of Kaifeng and the Jews of Cochin never experienced anti-Semitism, making them unique among the world's Jews.")

 Genetics

-Evidence garnered from testing the Y-chromosome of members of the Kaifeng Jewish community shows their genetic relationship to Bukharan Jews from Uzbekistan through their shared haplogroup R-FT14557 and to Mizrahi Jews from Iraq through their shared haplogroup J-FTF9916.
-This adds to other evidence that Kaifeng Jews are authentic ethnic Jews who descend in part from the ancient Israelites.
+Evidence garnered from testing the Y-chromosome of members of the Kaifeng Jewish community shows their genetic relationship to Mizrahi Jewish groups.